 Today I’d like to talk to you about cardstock printing, which is becoming increasingly popular in recent years and is a fantastic method for any artist or crafter to broaden their palette, stretch their imagination, and create some stunning, high-quality products.
-Let’s take a look at the best cardstock printers available.
+Let’s take a look at the best cardstock printer available.

 Cardstock is a type of paper that is thicker and heavier than regular printing paper.
 It has a million uses for artists, crafters, DIYers, and anyone else who is creative, and you can make some very wonderful and useful items by printing on them.

 The only issue is that most printers aren’t intended to work with cardstock paper.
 If you try to print cardstock on a regular printer, you’ll get a lot of frustrating printer jams and messy ink smears in the best case, and in the worst case, you’ll quickly wear out your printer rollers and other parts, and the printer will stop feeding any kind of paper, break down, or fail in other ways.

 Printers that can print on cardstock are also great for making invitations, and greeting cards, and turning your digital art and drawings into professional-looking tangible art pieces.

 Cardstock is too thick or stiff for many home printers to handle, and it can jam or simply not fit through the rollers.
 As a result, I’ve compiled a list of the finest printers for cardstock that can handle thick paper printing after hours of research and actual experience.